siyelo/dna/_docs/courses-and-event-production.md

 courses.
 As a result, we gradually improve all the time!
 Nowadays most courses have NPS &gt;70%, the best ones consistently get 80-90%, sometimes even 100%!
 Almost none get below 30%.
-And it shows too - we often hear things like “I signed up for this course because my colleague insisted I should go!”
-Participants also appreciate the fact that none of our teachers are full-time - they are all consultants doing “real world” stuff as well.
+And it shows too - we often hear things like "I signed up for this course because my colleague insisted I should go!"
+Participants also appreciate the fact that none of our teachers are full-time - they are all consultants doing "real world" stuff as well.

 Nevertheless, we do expect new and experimental courses (or less experienced teachers) to start with a lower NPS.
 And there’s no shame in